NCATSTranslator/Evidence-Provenance-Confidence-Working-Group/README.md

-# Evidence Provenance Confidence Context (EPCC) Modelling Working Group
+# Evidence Provenance Confidence/Context (EPC) Working Group

-This is the project coordination repository of the Translator *Evidence Provenance Confidence Context Modelling Working Group*.
+This is the project coordination repository of the Translator *Evidence Provenance Confidence (& possibly Context) Modelling Working Group*.

 ## Meetings